ptheodores/brown_ece/README.md

 * At the moment, the following policies are runnable from ./bin:
 1. lat_lru (latency admission, lru eviction)
 2. lru_2hc (second hit caching admission, lru eviction)
+3. lat_lru_boston_la (latency admission, lru eviction with two servers, one in la and one in boston)

 ### Data